MarioReid/horiseon-code-refactor/README.md

 ## Installation

-Open webage using browser of your choice.
+Open webpage using browser of your choice.

 ## Usage